TTC (Trying To Conceive) brings out the POAS (Piss On A Stick Addict) and symptom spotter in many ladies!

 4 weeks pregnant – 2 weeks after ovulation

-2 weeks after ovulation, and around the time your period is due if you have a 28 day cycle, you should get accurate results if you do a pregnancy test.
+2 weeks after ovulation, and around the time your period is due (if you have a 28 day cycle), you should get accurate results when doing a pregnancy test.

 At this point, you may have more obvious symptoms.
 However, early pregnancy symptoms can sometimes be very similar to the start of AF (Aunt Flow), so you should do a test to be sure.